Here are the people behind the chemistry

 - Kristof Hintzer (TUM) – InI Single-Centre Ambiphile complexes of Ni0

-- Julien Zuber (TUM) – Phenyl-derived chelating bis-phophinidene ligands
+- Julian Zuber (TUM) – Phenyl-derived chelating bis-Phophinidene ligands